 Discover the very best things to do in Kralendijk, the colourful and super-pretty home of Bonaire Cruise Port.
-From flamingos and donkeys, to the underwater world of the coral reefs, there’s plenty of adventures to be had in this quiet pocket of the Caribbean.
+From flamingos and donkeys, to the underwater world of the coral reefs, there are plenty of adventures to be had in this quiet pocket of the Caribbean.

 *This site uses affiliate links, where I may recieve a small commission at no cost to the reader.